Yi-Luan-CLS/DRIVER_Picoscope6000ESeries/README.md

   - `<OSCNAME>:CH[A-D]:bandwidth`
   - `<OSCNAME>:CH[A-D]:analogue_offset`
 >[!Note]
->Changes to the above PVs will only be applied when `<OSCNAME>:CH[A-D]:ON` is set to `1` or `ON`, even if the channel is already `ON`.
+>Changes to the above PVs will turn to channel ON.
+Changes apply immediately and can be verified by checking the :fbk PVs.
->To ensure the channel is ON, verify the staus with the feedback PV: `<OSCNAME>:CH[A-D]:ON:fbk`.
+>To ensure a channel is ON, verify the status with the feedback PV: `<OSCNAME>:CH[A-D]:ON:fbk`.
-  - Channel configuration PVs have corresponding feedback PVs with the same name, plus the suffix :fbk.
-These feedback PVs reflect the current value of the configuration when the channel is ON.
-However, if `<OSCNAME>:CH[A-D]:ON:fbk` is OFF, the configuration feedback PVs do not accurately reflect the channel's settings.

 - **Simple usage example walkthrough:**